How Life Has Changed Since I Was A Child

 When my dad did eventually buy a car, it was an old clunker that required repair on a constant basis.
 Automobile tires in those days were of poor quality and fixing flats was almost a weekly adventure.
 The early tires all had inner tubes that had to be patched and put back into the tire with much difficulty to the accompaniment of plenty of strong language.
 Starters went out on a regular basis as well.
 My dad had an old tree stump that he used to hold his cars up after jacking.
 The stump was completely soaked in various auto fluids and probably will have to be held in a hazmat facility for five thousand years or more.

-With no personal computer, game boys, cell phones etc., we entertained ourselves with board games and playing outside.
-Parents shagged the kids outside and called them in for lunch and dinner.
-After dinner we played outside games until dark.
-Evenings we would sit around our old Zenith listening to radio shows.
-(And later around the tv)
+With no personal computer, game boys, cell phones etc., we entertained ourselves with board games and outside play.
+Parents shagged the kids outside (when chores were done) and called them in for lunch and dinner.
+After dinner it was back outside until dark.
+Evenings we would sit around our old Zenith radio listening to comedy shows.
+(And later it was around the TV)

 Similar to the Covid pandemic, polio was a source of illness and fear in my early youth.
 I recall a school mate and my 2nd grade teacher both being debilitated by the disease.
 Thankfully, the Sauk vaccine put a stop to polio, when introduced in the mid 1950’s.